Channable

 For retailers, the main objectives supported by this format are online sales, in-store visits, and new customer acquisition.
 That means virtually every advertiser can benefit to some extent from Google Performance Max.

 However, these campaigns are especially valuable for less experienced advertisers who may not yet be comfortable managing manual campaign optimizations.
-This is where applying the right pmax best practices becomes essential — helping you lay solid foundations right from the start.
+This is where applying the right Pmax Best Practices becomes essential — helping you lay solid foundations right from the start.

-1. What advertising strategies can you implement with Performance Max campaigns?
+3. What advertising strategies can you implement with Performance Max campaigns?

 Before anything else, advertisers should define their business goals and set up their campaign accordingly.
 Here are a few common scenarios:

 • Are they looking to spend as much as possible while maintaining a target ROAS?
+If so, it’s recommended to set a ROAS target and leave the budget uncapped.

-In this case, we suggest setting the desired budget and using a _Maximize Conversion Value_ bidding strategy without a ROAS target.
+• Is their objective to drive as much revenue as possible within a fixed budget?
+In this case, we suggest setting the desired budget and using a Maximize Conversion Value bidding strategy without a ROAS target.

 • Do they have other priorities like attracting new customers or increasing store visits?
+Then the campaign should focus on new customer acquisition or store visit conversions.

-Pmax best practicesVisit the _Insights_ tab to uncover ways to improve performance.
+Pmax best practices: Visit the Insights tab to uncover ways to improve performance.
 Keep your creatives and copy fresh to ensure relevance.
 Monitor your metrics, and if performance starts to drop, checking the click-through rate (CTR) can often point you in the right direction.

 4. How can advertisers improve their visuals and copy to boost conversions?

 There are many ways to optimize your ads so that Google can easily identify the most important content.
-Here are a few simple techniques to apply, especially if you’re aiming to follow core pmax best practices:
+Here are a few simple techniques to apply, especially if you’re aiming to follow core Pmax Best Practices:

 5. How many campaigns should you create for a given product?
 And how often should you refresh them?